vuejs/docs/src/guide/components/events.md

 </div>

-The `emits` option and `defineEmits()` macro also support an object syntax, if using typescript you can type arguments, which allows us to perform runtime validation of the payload of the emitted events:
+The `emits` option and `defineEmits()` macro also support an object syntax.
+If using TypeScript you can type arguments, which allows us to perform runtime validation of the payload of the emitted events:

 <div class="composition-api">